Part of the AI Insights series:

-The Importance of Data Privacy in the Age of AI Link to this heading
+The Importance of Data Privacy in the Age of AI

 In an era where Artificial Intelligence (AI) is permeating every facet of our lives, the marriage of AI and Data Privacy has become an axis of paramount importance for technologists and consumers alike.
 Predictive Analytics, a quintessential machine learning application, is transforming how companies understand and interact with their customers.
 However, this power comes with great responsibility—ensuring the protection of sensitive information as it courses through the veins of AI systems.